 Job prospects for chiropractors and osteopaths are reasonably good.
-It is a small, but growing occupation, and getting a job should not be hard for new graduates.
+They are small, but growing occupations, and getting a job should not be hard for new graduates.
 There could be tougher competition for roles in the bigger cities.
 Income and fees are both high.

 Chiropractors specialise in the detection and correction of spinal dysfunctions.

-Osteopaths use movements to treat tissue strains and disorders.
+Osteopaths focus on how the joints, muscles, nerves, circulation, connective tissue and internal organs function together as a unit.
 They also advise patients on how to live healthily.

 To be a chiropractor, you need to complete 5 years of full time study graduating with a Bachelor of Chiropractic.
 To practice in New Zealand you must be registered with the New Zealand Chiropractic Board.
 Before starting the bachelor’s degree, a one-year of specific health science courses must be completed.